101 Cooking For Two

 Time: 8 hours hrs 10 minutes mins

 Crock pot baby back ribs are fall-off-the-bone tender with just 10 minutes of prep.
-No boiling, soda, or fancy tricks—just a dry rub, your favorite BBQ sauce, and low-and-slow heat.
+Let your slow cooker do the work—juicy ribs cooked low and slow with no boiling, soda, or fancy tricks.

-This method works every time and is perfect for small households.
-You’ll get juicy, flavorful ribs with no grill, no oven, and no stress.
+This foolproof method works every time and is perfect for small households.
+You’ll get flavorful, tender pork ribs with no grill, no oven, and no stress.

 ribs with fries on plate,